brocchirodrigo/brocchirodrigo/README.md

 ### 👨‍💻 About Me

-I'm a **Software Architect & Full Stack Developer** passionate about technology, clean code, and scalable solutions.
-I have expertise in **backend, frontend, and mobile development**, with a primary focus on **Java with Spring Boot** in the latest versions.
+I'm a **Software Architect & Backend Developer** passionate about technology, clean code, and scalable solutions.
+I have expertise in **backend, frontend, and mobile development**, with a primary focus on **Java with Spring Boot (backend)** in the latest versions.

 🎓 **Software Architecture with Java - FIAP (2025)**
 ☁️ **Cloud Computing (AWS, Azure, GCP)**